A new José Stevens Article

 The ceremonialist opens the ceremony by stating the purpose of the ceremony.
 This may be similar to the opening of a wedding where the officient states: We are gathered here to witness the joining together of …x ….and …y.
 No shamanic ceremony is performed without a focus or a purpose.
 It may be for the purpose of blessing the children or the animals, having a good fertile crop or harvest, healing an individual of wounds or an illness, celebrating a joining together, a saying farewell to a friend because of transition through death, initiations and rights of passage for young warriors and maidens, and for many other purposes.

 The participants are invited to help in preparing the ceremonial space.
-This may involved an invocation, visualizations, prayers, laying out of the altar, bringing fresh flowers, and so on.
+This may involve an invocation, visualizations, prayers, laying out of the altar, bringing fresh flowers, and so on.
 Sometimes this is the first thing done.

 There is a cleansing.
 All participants undergo some kind of clearing and cleaning through tobacco smoke, sage, incense, sacred feathers and the like.
 Sometimes the ceremonialist sprinkles water that has been blessed or prayed in over the people.
 This cleaning allows the participants to leave behind all the baggage or difficulties they may have brought with them to the ceremony, giving them the opportunity to be fresh and new.